Close-Up: United Airlines Flight 173

 a. the passenger load,

 b. number of infants, invalids, and other passengers who would be given special consideration.

-4. Direct all nonessential cockpit members to move to the cabin and assist Flight
+4. Direct all nonessential cockpit members to move to the cabin and assist Flight Attendants as requested.

 5. Review the EVACUATION Emergency procedure.